h0tb0x/h0tb0x/README.md

 # h0tb0x

-h0tb0x is a socially distributed file system.
+h0tb0x is a cloud you make with friends.

 ## Development Environment